Lorento34/NuLink-Testnet-Horus-2.0/NuLink Worker Installer.md

 5- Create Ethereum account and keystore.
 You will be asked to enter and confirm the password.
 Please remember this password for future use.

-- Remark2: Save the output of the public address of the key and the path to the Secret key file in a text document.
+- Remark: Save the output of the public address of the key and the path to the Secret key file in a text document.
 You will use it in step 9 and step 12.

 ```
 ./geth account new --keystore ./keystore